 You may be able to adjust your status with advance parole.
-If you are in the United States and have a qualifying relative who is a U.S. citizen or lawful permanent resident, then you may qualify for an adjustment of status if they file an I-130 petition on your behalf and USCIS approves it.
+Suppose you are in the United States and have a qualifying relative who is a U.S. citizen or lawful permanent resident.
+In that case, you may qualify for an adjustment of status if they file an I-130 petition on your behalf and USCIS approves it.

-Anyone considering using advance parole must understand all of these risks before deciding whether they might be right for them.
+Anyone considering advanced parole must understand these risks before deciding whether they might be right for them.

 Call Us Today to Schedule a Consultation with an Austin Immigration Attorney

-Immigration law is complex and can be difficult to understand without a qualified attorney’s help.
+Immigration law is complex and difficult to understand without a qualified attorney’s help.
 We’re here to help!
-That’s why it’s important to have an experienced immigration lawyer on your side who knows how to navigate through this process and get the results that you want.
+That’s why it’s crucial to have an experienced immigration lawyer on your side who knows how to navigate through this process and get the results that you want.

 You deserve the best possible outcome for your case – which is why we offer free consultations so that we can answer all of your questions and determine if our services are right for you.
 Let us take care of everything from start to finish so that you don’t have anything else on your mind but what matters most – family, friends, work… life.